The province of Chumbivilcas in Cusco

 The province of Chumbivilcas

-In the tourism sphere Chumbivilcas is famous for its customary festivities.
-They are famous for their bullfights, their carnivals as well as the takanakuy (feast in which two people fight to a clean fist).
+In the tourist area Chumbivilcas is famous for its traditional festivities.
+It is famous for its bullfights, carnivals and takanakuy (a party in which two people fight fist to fist).

-Finally the province of Chumbivilcas is famous for the archaeological sites of Wamanmarca, Wanenqaqa, Choquechampi as well as the chulpas of Ch'iñisiri.
+Finally, the province of Chumbivilcas is famous for the archaeological sites of Wamanmarca, Wanenqaqa, Choquechampi as well as the chulpas of Ch’iñisiri.

-Where is it located?
+Where is it?

 Chumbivilcas is located in the southwest of the department of Cusco.